partokarwat/partokarwat.com/content/post/google-location-services-on-android.md

 - Games: Virtually hide loots.
 - Shop: Get notifications of special offers (like "Come in the next 5 minutes and you get your coffee for half price") if the user gets close to the store.
 Remove notification if user exists the geofence.

+## Properties

+Define a Geofence with the builder on the Geofence object and the following properties

+- Latitude and Longitude to defines the location
+- Radius: defines how close the user has to be
+- Expiration time: How long the Geofence will be alive, you can also create permanent once
+- ID: is unique

+Create a GeofencingRequest with addGeoFences holding an ArrayList of Geofences.